 According to Wikipedia,

 The University of Missouri is a public land-grant research university in Columbia, Missouri.
 It is Missouri's largest university and the flagship of the four-campus University of Missouri System.
-Founded in 1839, it was the first public university west of the Mississippi River.
+MU was founded in 1839 and was the first public university west of the Mississippi River.
 It is a member of the Association of American Universities.